 I found all the talks interesting, as my PhD relies on a wide range of disciplines to create a (rather loose) theoretical framework.
 And though my PhD itself isn’t interdisciplinary, I can really appreciate the challenges and dangers of an interdisciplinary project.
 In fact, my research project has been long-designed (and all my data collected and coded!) so the seminar will not have impacted that part of my PhD.
 However, as I enter the vital part of actually writing up my thesis, I feel it is beneficial for me to have conversations with others about the pros and cons of interdisciplinary projects as this may play a role when I discuss the next steps of my research in my thesis.

-The seminar was also a great way for me to start thinking more about my post-doctoral career, as it is possible that my future will include a lot of interdisciplinary work.
-And with my pre-PhD work all being done outside of the Information Science discipline—both professionally and academically—I am already well-versed in bringing non-IS views to the discipline.
+The seminar was also a great way for me to start thinking more about my post-doctoral career, as my future may include a lot of interdisciplinary work.
+And with my pre-PhD work all being done outside of the Information Science discipline – both professionally and academically – I am already well-versed in bringing non-IS views to the discipline.

 There are five more seminars in the series.
 The next instalment is “Challenges and limitations of existing research methodology: Inventing new methods of interdisciplinary research” on 7 December 2016.
 I am especially looking forward to this one as I am keen to shake things up a bit with fun and quirky research methods in my post-doctoral life.
 (My PhD is already branching out in a small way from standard Information Science methods.)